Praveen-Raj-u-s/ML-Sentiment-Analysis/readme.md

-3) How We Have Addressed Feedback From the Proposal Evaluations Based on the initial feedback we received from the proposal, we first started to explore alternative approaches to minimize the overall computational cost.
+3) How We Have Addressed Feedback From the Proposal Evaluations:

+Based on the initial feedback we received from the proposal, we first started to explore alternative approaches to minimize the overall computational cost.
 Given the size of the dataset, we focused our efforts on smaller-scale networks architectures that could be trained with a smaller subset of the training dataset (80% of the data).
 We also considered adjusting feature engineering by selecting the most appropriate/relevant features that would improve the model’s accuracy in line with recent literature in sentiment analysis.
 We also took into consideration the feedback received from Milestone #2 to include additional results and details about the manually tuned parameters.
 We realized that the dataset may not have an equal distribution of positive, negative, and neutral reviews, which could lead to a more biased model.
 To address this concern, we explored techniques such as oversampling or undersampling to balance the distribution of the labels.
 Additionally, we used evaluation metrics such as precision, recall, and F1 score, to better assess the performance of the model.

-4) Background
+4) Background:

 Amazon sentiment analysis involves analyzing product reviews towards the goal of determining if the overall sentiment if the review is positive, negative, or neutral.
 One of the main shortcomings of sentiment analysis is the difficulty of accurately interpreting the human language, which can lead to incorrect classification.
 The first paper outlines these issues by implementing different convolutional neural networks (CNNs), long short-term memory (LSTM), and BERT word embedding techniques in conjunction with the models [Balakrishnan, 2022].
 The second paper presents a deep learning approach for sentiment analysis using the Amazon reviews dataset, specifically using convolutional neural networks (CNNs) and recurrent neural networks (RNNs) [Shrestha, 2019].

-5) Summary of Our Contributions
+5) Summary of Our Contributions:

 Implementation contribution(s): Our implementation involved building and training varying CNN models on smaller subsets of the Amazon product reviews datasets to account for potential computational complexities.
 We experimented with different architectures and hyperparameters including the learning rate, number of epochs, batch size, kernel size, and the activation function for CNNs and varied the batch sizes and activation functions.
 For the LSTMs, we varied the batch sizes and the activation functions to evaluate the effect of these parameters and increase the accuracy of the model.
 Evaluation contributions: We evaluated the models using accuracy, precision, recall, and the F1 score, while also spending time to identify appropriate subsets of the dataset to explore datashifts.
 We then analyzed the effect of fine-tuning hyperparameters such as learning rate and number of layers/hidden layers to assess model generalizability.
 We also varied the product types to help evaluate the overall model performance by conducting an analysis of hyperparameters, including learning rate, number of hidden layers, and batch size.

-6) Detailed Description of Contributions
+6) Detailed Description of Contributions:

 6.1 Implementation Contributions
 Our contributions were based on Option 1, where we aimed to implement and compare the results of multiple machine learning approaches to sentiment analysis.
 For Milestone #2, we first compared different approaches including, Logistic Regression and Support Vector Machines, while tuning hyperparameters.
 For Milestone #3, we implemented various CNN architectures with different hyperparameters such as activation function, learning rate, batch size, and kernel size.
 In addition, we implemented custom and pre-trained LSTMs to evaluate their effectiveness in sentiment analysis.